openwdl/wdl/SPEC.md

 The `max_retries` attribute specifies the maximum number of times a task should be retried following a failure other than preemption.
 The execution engine must retry the task at least once and up to (but not exceeding) the specified number of attempts.

-A retry on a preemptible instance following preemption is governed by [`preemptible`](#-preemptible) and does not count against `max_retries`.
-Starting a non-preemptible attempt after exhausting the `preemptible` attempts does count as one retry.
+A retry following preemption does not count against `max_retries`.
+If the engine honors the [`preemptible`](#-preemptible) hint, that hint governs the number of preemptible attempts.
+Starting a non-preemptible attempt after exhausting those attempts does count as one retry.

 The execution engine may choose to define an upper bound (>= 1) on the number of retry attempts that it permits.